-Similar to the left join and left outer join, there is a reversed version of the right join and right outer join.
-They work exactly in the same way but first start to get data from the right table and compares the right table to the left table.
+Similar to the left join and left outer join, there is also a right join and a right outer join.
+They work in exactly the same way, except they start by getting data from the right table and compare it to the left table.
 If the values are equal, the right join creates a new row that contains columns from both tables.
-If they are not equal, the right join will fill the column in the left table with NULL.
-The structure of the query looks like this:
+If they are not equal, the right join will fill the column from the left table with NULL.

 SELECT <columnlist>